 Lily loves a walk and is doing very well on a leash with a front clip harness.
 She loves to sniff and watch the sights and sounds outdoors.
 She is curious yet cautious when meeting new people on walks.
 Passersby with the patience to wait for her are rewarded with little kisses and sniffs.
 Lily is typically quiet but can get excited when another dog shows interest and comes too close.
 We typically just keep her moving and stay at a distance that will allow Lily to be calm.
 When returning from a walk she knows to wait for her feet to be wiped since she’ll be rewarded with a treat.
 Although her foster family are exposing Lily to new places, people and sounds she can startle and shy away from loud noises and fast-moving objects, this can sometimes be challenging on a walk and will require some patience to help move her along.
 Her new family will need to continue to help Lily understand how the world works and become more confident.

 Lily can be a little pushy and demanding with her humans.
 She is learning very quickly which behaviours result in the desired outcome.
 You can see her thinking when she barks for food and it doesn’t result in food, she then steps back, sits and waits because it gets better results.
-Lily will need a home that can offer structure and understand how providing clear direction and expectations will helps her feel calm.
+Lily will need a home that can offer structure and clear direction/expectations to continue her training progress.

 For more information on Lily, please contact Lisa at email@example.com